 Use of Pupil Premium 2012-2013

-In 2012-2013 this will also include pupils eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).
+In 2012-2013 our Pupil Premium funding increased to over £72,000.
+This also included pupils eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).

-So far we have used the money to create activities and interventions within and around the school day which are not obviously targeted at the named groups so that many students benefit from the activities alongside the groups identified whilst ensuring there can be no stigmas attached to the activities as they are open to all.
+The funding has been used to create activities and interventions within and around the school day which are not obviously targeted at the named groups so that many students benefit from the activities alongside the groups identified whilst ensuring there can be no stigmas attached to the activities as they are open to all.
 We do however work hard to ensure that as many of the targeted students as possible take part.

 Use of Pupil Premium 2011-2012